Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 {% endnavtab %}
 {% navtab Declarative (YAML) %}

-To create a subject name mapping using declarative configuration, you will need to generate a UUID for each `mtls_auth_credentials` mapping.
-You can use any UUID generator to do this.
+To create a subject name mapping using declarative configuration, you must generate a UUID for each `mtls_auth_credentials` mapping.
+You can use any
+UUID generator to do this.
 Here are some common ones, depending on your OS:
 * [Linux](https://man7.org/linux/man-pages/man1/uuidgen.1.html)
 * [MacOS](https://www.unix.com/man-page/mojave/1/uuidgen/)